Limeth/pin-calendar/README.md

 ## TODO:

 - Display orphaned pins in settings
-- Add versioning to all documents and local storage
 - Confirmation dialog when being invited to a calendar, to prevent IP address leakage without confirmation (should display a warning about that in the dialog)
 - Periodically clean up pins/categories in `PinCatalog::removed`